Title IX at the University of Florida

 The University of Florida is committed to maintaining a safe and comfortable workplace and academic environment.
 Sexual harassment of employees, students or visitors will not be tolerated by the university.
 Sexual harassment occurs in a variety of situations that tend to share a commonality: the inappropriate introduction of sexual activities or comments in a situation where sex would otherwise be irrelevant.
 Sexual harassment is a form of sex discrimination and a violation of state and federal laws as well as of the policies and regulations of the university.

 The university’s policy is to protect all members of the community from sexual harassment.
 As a result, the responsibility for reporting incidents of sexual harassment also must rest with all members of the university community.
 Any employee, co-worker, or student who has knowledge of sexual harassment is strongly encouraged to report it promptly to the Title IX Coordinator.
-Any employee with supervisory responsibility and faculty who have knowledge of sexual harassment are required to promptly report the matter directly to the Title IX Coordinator, and may be disciplined for failing to do so.
+Any employee with supervisory responsibility and faculty who have knowledge of sexual harassment are encouraged to promptly report the matter directly to the Title IX Coordinator, and may be disciplined for failing to do so.
 It is the university’s goal to process complaints of harassment in a prompt and responsive manner to enable appropriate corrective action.
 The Title IX Coordinator should be notified if there are allegations of sexual harassment or sexual misconduct involving an employee or student.

 It is the policy of The University of Florida to provide an educational and working environment for its students, faculty, and staff that is free from sex discrimination and sexual harassment.
 In accordance with federal and state law, the University prohibits discrimination on the basis of sex, including sexual harassment.
 Sex discrimination and sexual harassment will not be tolerated, and individuals who engage in such conduct will be subject to disciplinary action.
 The University encourages students, faculty, staff, and visitors to promptly report sex discrimination and sexual harassment.